Need for zkSpeed: Accelerating HyperPlonk for Zero-Knowledge Proofs: Background

 \subsection{The MSM Kernel}

-MSMs are dot products between a vector of scalars $\vec s$ and a vector of 2D or 3D points $\vec P$ on an elliptical curve, e.g. $\sum_{i=0}^{n-1} s_{i}P_{i}$.
+MSMs are dot products between a vector of scalars $\vec s$ and a vector of 2D or 3D points $\vec P$ on an elliptical curve, e.g., $\sum_{i=0}^{n-1} s_{i}P_{i}$.
 MSMs are used in ZKPs to perform \textit{commitments}.
 A commitment is a cryptographic primitive that binds a prover to a value without revealing it.
-In zkSNARK protocols like HyperPlonk \cite{hyperplonk}, the scalars are the entries of the MLE tables.
-Computing a dot-product reduces these polynomials to a single value, i.e., the commitment.
+In zkSNARK protocols like HyperPlonk \cite{hyperplonk}, scalars are the polynomial evaluations stored in MLE tables.
+Computing a dot-product reduces polynomials to a single value, i.e., the commitment.

-MSMs are a bottleneck in ZKP provers and recent work has focused on accelerating them on ASIC and GPU \cite{szkp, pipezk, gzkp, priorMSM, distMSM, cuZK, reZK}.
+MSMs are a bottleneck in ZKP provers and recent work has focused on accelerating them on ASIC and GPU \cite{szkp, pipezk, gzkp, priorMSM, distMSM, cuZK, reZK, gypso, myotosis, graz}.
 The bottleneck is due to the extremely expensive elliptic curve point multiplications that they use.
 To reduce this cost, MSMs use Pippenger's algorithm~\cite{pippenger}, which performs point multiplications via several point additions (PADDs).
-PADDs are still expensive, typically tens of regular multiplications.
+PADDs are still expensive, typically tens of regular modular multiplications.
 In the context of ASIC accelerators, the state-of-the-art (SZKP \cite{szkp}) presents a framework for building scalable MSM architectures.